Feature

 Screen sharing

 Any participant can share their screen.
 The shared screen takes the main view while participant videos move to a smaller strip.
 Multiple participants can share at the same time.
 Screen sharing is available on desktop and web.
-Mobile supports audio and video but not screen sharing.
+On devices that cannot share a screen, such as iOS, the screen-share button is hidden.

 Transcription